Jozef Szekeres: Illustration

-Szekeres' illustration works have been collected several times in books, magazines, and journals, highlights being Stripped Uncensored and Completely Stripped published 2009 and 2010 respectively in Germany by Bruno Gmünder.
-Szekeres also featured in leading campaigns, such as the 2007 Sydney Mardi Gras, and 2008 Sleaze Ball (which is also part of the Sydney Mardi Gras).
-For the 2008 Sleaze Ball, titled Villains Lair, a collector card set consisting of 16 of Szekeres's villainous artworks created specifically for the event were released for members and partygoers.
-Szekeres released his own collector card set (or loose leaf book) The Art of Jozef Szekeres: Mermaids & Mermers in 2008 collecting 100 artworks.
+Szekeres's illustration works have been featured in Stripped Uncensored and Completely Stripped published in 2009 and 2010 respectively (in Germany) by Bruno Gmünder.

+Szekeres also created illustrations for the 2007 Sydney Mardi Gras, and 2008 Sleaze Ball (which is also part of the Sydney Mardi Gras).
+For the 2008 Sleaze Ball, titled Villains Lair, a collector card set consisting of 16 of Szekeres's villainous artworks created specifically for the event were distributed to members and partygoers.
+Szekeres released his own collector card set The Art of Jozef Szekeres: Mermaids & Mermers in 2008 collecting 100 artworks.
 They range from unpublished pieces early in his career to his most recent published works of that time.

-Gaming

-Szekeres worked in the gaming industry as a senior illustrator/animator for Aristocrat from 2001 to 2006.
-His work includes: Dinosaur, Queen of Sheba, Antony and Cleopatra, Butterfly Kiss (cover of the Aristocrat 2008 NSW Catalogue), Love Stuck, Wild Waratah, Heart of Vegas (used for an Aristocrat Catalogue cover), Miss Kitty, Moonlight Waltz.

-As a freelancer, Szekeres created gaming art packages for The Last King of Egypt and Treasured Discovery for NexGen.
-He also released game highlights for TrueBlue: Fire Chief for Atronic 2009, World Safari for IGT 2010, Aztec Beauty for Aruze 2011.

-Sculptor and toy designer
+Sculpture and Toy Design

 Szekeres has had a fascination with figural sculpture from childhood.
 Early in his career he sculpted maquettes for Disney's Aladdin and Jasmine, Dylandra, and adult Wendy.
 Szekeres further explored sculpture adding new sculptural elements to Barbie and G.I.
 Joe purchased toy parts.

 In 2003, Szekeres released his first fashion character/doll Elizabet Bizelle (with sister character Kotalin Bizelle) titled Dangerous Discovery, the first Australian created fashion doll.

 In 2006, Szekeres released his doll editions Elizabet Bizelle Lady in Red, and Kotalin Bizelle Birthday Bash.

 In November 2020, Szekeres released his GlamourOZ Dolls Collection of 10 editions.
 It reintroduced his new sculpts of original caucasian characters Kotalin & Elizabet Bizelle.
-It also now includes two new characters, Asian Lucielle Lei and Australian Aborigine Bindi Merinda (which reflects Australia's cultural diversity).
+It also now includes two new characters, Asian Lucielle Lei and Indigenous Australian Bindi Merinda (which reflects Australia's cultural diversity).
 The Kotalin Bizelle doll "Ribbon Reveal" was the recipient of the 2020 DOLLS Award of Excellence Industry Choice Winner.
 Ten editions were released.
 Eight titled mainline editions were released, each edition numbering 375.
-Two variant editions each numbering 100, featuring hair color variations.
+Two variant editions each numbering 100, featuring hair colour variations.

-2000 Sydney Millennium Olympic Games

-The 2000 Sydney Mascots, Ollie, Syd and Millie – three native Australian animals that represent earth, air and water – were designed by Jozef Szekeres and Matt Hatton.
-Szekeres also created the original three-dimensional physical sculptures/maquettes of these mascots.

-Exhibits

-Szekeres had his first solo art exhibition in Sydney, Australia in November 2011.
-The guest speaker at the launch night was Colleen Doran.
-The Exhibition was curated by Charles Heyen.